 PAPER DOLL ALBUM

 In my performance, Paper Doll Album, I strive to make the words tangible.
 I re-envision my poems as apparel although one word doesn't correspond exactly with one piece of clothing.
 The way something is described in a poem and the way it is sewn are different.
 I encourage the view to touch the clothes the way they would touch the pages of a book.
 Search for the words with your touch and become part of the poem.

-Paper Doll Album will be performed at Bliss on Bliss Art Projects in Sunnyside, NYC on October 2.
+Paper Doll Album was performed at Bliss on Bliss Art Projects in Sunnyside, NYC on October 2, 2021.